-Did you know you could be made a university early offer for a Charles Sturt University (CSU) course before you’ve even received your ATAR?
-CSU recognises passion and performance in your studies and extra activities outside school.
+Did you know you could be made a university early offer for a Charles Sturt University course before you’ve even received your ATAR?
+We recognise passion and performance in your studies and extra activities outside school.
 And we know that the ATAR isn’t the only measure of your abilities.
-That’s why CSU is part of the Schools Recommendation Schemes (SRS) run via UAC.
+That’s why we’re is part of the Schools Recommendation Schemes (SRS) run via UAC.

 So, here’s the lowdown on what SRS is all about and how you can apply.